Quitting Smoking: Helping Someone Quit

-- You can help yourself understand what the person is going through by learning about how nicotine affects smokers, how hard it is to stop smoking, what medicines are helpful, and what support is available in your area.
+- Help yourself understand what the person is going through by learning about how nicotine affects the body and how hard it is to quit using tobacco.

 If a person asks for your support, there are many things you may be able to do.

-- If you have never smoked: Tell the person that you have heard that it can be very tough to quit.
+- If you have never used tobacco, tell the person that you have heard that it can be very tough to quit.
 If you know people who have quit, tell their quit stories.
 Don't make the person feel guilty.

-- If you are an ex-smoker: Tell the person, but don't brag about it.
+- If you used to use tobacco, tell the person, but don't brag about it.
 Say that you know it's tough.
 And if you had to try many times before you quit, say so.
 Talk to the person about how quitting changed your health and sense of well-being.
-Talk about how you got through times when you wanted to smoke again.
+Talk about how you got through times when you wanted to use tobacco again.

-- If you are a current smoker: Say so.
+- If you currently use tobacco, say so.
 Let the person know if you have tried to quit and failed.
-Tell the person that you believe he or she can quit.
-And pledge not to smoke around him or her or leave cigarettes or smoking supplies around.
-If you live with the person who is trying to quit, agree to smoke outside the house or apartment, or limit your smoking to one room.
+Tell the person that you believe they can quit.
+And pledge not to smoke around them or leave tobacco or supplies around.
+If you live with the person who is trying to quit, agree to use tobacco outside your home or limit it to one room.
 Better yet, agree to quit with the person.

-- Give the person support.
-Let the person know that you're willing to talk or visit anytime he or she wants you to.
-When the person meets a quit-smoking goal, congratulate him or her.
-Treat him or her to a movie, give a small gift, or simply send an email or note to acknowledge his or her hard work and efforts.
+- Let the person know that you're willing to talk or visit anytime they want.
+When they meet a quit-tobacco goal, congratulate them.
+Treat them to a movie, give a small gift, or simply send an email or note to acknowledge their hard work and efforts.

-- Ask the person if you can check to see how he or she is doing.
+- Ask the person if you can check to see how they're doing.

-- Many smokers like to have something in their mouths.
+- Many people like to have something in their mouth.
 Keep a supply of hard candy, cut-up vegetables, or toothpicks in your home to offer to the person.

 - Ignore grouchy moods.
-No matter how grouchy a person gets, continue to support him or her.
+No matter how grouchy a person gets, continue to offer support.

 - Tell the person about the good changes you see.
-For example, tell the person if you notice that he or she is not as short of breath.
+For example, tell them if you notice that they're not as short of breath.

-- Don't check up on the smoker, such as looking for ashtrays or sniffing for smoke.
+- Don't check up on the person, such as looking for tobacco or sniffing for smoke.

-Smokers usually have triggers, which are things that make them want to smoke.
-You can help a smoker avoid these.
+People who use tobacco usually have triggers, which are things that make them want tobacco.
+You can help the person avoid these.

-- Ask about the person's triggers, and see if you can help him or her avoid them.
-For example, if the person always smoked during a coffee break, see if you can call him or her to talk at this time.
+- Ask about the person's triggers and how you can be helpful.
+For example, if the person always smoked during a coffee break, see if you can call them to talk at this time.

 - Do things together, such as going to movies or on walks.
-Activity may help the person think less about smoking and decrease nicotine cravings.
+Activity may help the person think less about using tobacco and decrease nicotine cravings.

 - Alcohol is often a trigger.
 If possible, keep the person away from places where alcohol is used.

 - Help out with daily tasks, such as shopping or cooking.
-This could help relieve stress, which is a major trigger for smoking.
+This could help relieve stress, which is a major trigger for using tobacco.

-Most people need more than one try to stop smoking.
-If the person slips up, let him or her know that it's okay and that you still care.
+Most people need more than one try to quit using tobacco.
+If the person slips up, let them know that it's okay and that you still care.

-- Give the person credit for whatever length of time (days, weeks, or months) that he or she didn't smoke.
+- Give the person credit for whatever length of time (days, weeks, or months) they didn't use tobacco.

 - See what you both learned from the attempt.
 Are there any triggers to look out for?
 Should the person try phone counseling, medicine, or nicotine replacement therapy?

-- When the person smokes again, it may be a one-time slip.
-Remind your friend about how long he or she had gone without smoking and why he or she wanted to quit in the first place.
+- When the person uses tobacco again, it may be a one-time slip.
+Remind the person about how long they had gone without tobacco and why they wanted to quit in the first place.

-- Tell the person that it was right to try to quit, and urge him or her to try to quit again.
+- Tell the person that it was right to try to quit, and urge them to try to quit again.
 Use positive language, such as "when you try again," not "if you try again."